Keyruu/oblivion/content/Homelab/Monitoring.md

 ## [promtail](https://grafana.com/docs/loki/latest/send-data/promtail/)
 We now have Loki but we also need something that pushes those logs into Loki.
 This is what promtail is for.

 Promtail needs to have file permissions to read the log files.
-So for the nginx logs you have give the promtail user the proper group.
+So for the nginx logs you have to give the promtail user the proper group.

 ```nix title="promtail.nix"
 {config, ...}: {